TheGaneshkumawat/TheGaneshkumawat/README.md

 - 🔭 I’m currently working on **Java, Spring Boot**

-- 🌱 I currently completed learning **Terraform** and here is what I made with it - https://github.com/TheGaneshkumawat/ganesh-online-profile
+- 🌱 I have completed learning **Terraform** and here is what I made with it - https://github.com/TheGaneshkumawat/ganesh-online-profile

 - 💬 Ask me about **java, spring, K8s**